DanCrayne/secret-santa/README.md

 ## Configuration

 The configuration file (_config.py_) is used to setup the email server which will send the results.
-This file also allows you to customize the from address and email subject, as well as set the script to a testing mode (results are not sent to the provided email addresses).
+This file also allows you to customize the _from_ address and email _subject_, as well as set the script to a testing mode (results are not sent to the provided email addresses).

 ## Usage